 < You Have the Advantage!

 In the package, I break down a dozen of my own accounts, from 18,000 square feet to my largest account, 216,000 square feet.
-I describe them in detail - how many desks, how many restrooms, what types of flooring, people-per-square-foot and square-feet-per-person.
-How long it takes to do each task (I've been timing various tasks for years to help me with my bidding).
-I give you about a dozen equations you can use to "back up" into a price, checking your numbers against all kinds of benchmarks.
-You can learn a lot by studying these breakdowns - this is an insight into another person's real business, and I've never seen that in any other "start a cleaning business" book.
+I describe them in great detail - how many desks, how many restrooms, what types of flooring, people-per-square-foot and square-feet-per-person, how long it takes to do each task, how much we pay for labor, and how much we profit.
+I give you about a dozen equations you can use by checking your numbers against all kinds of benchmarks.
+This is an insight into another person's real business, and it just doesn't exist in any other "start a cleaning business" product.

 Here's a sample breakdown:

 Remember that multi-tenant buildings have multiple suites, so they all have their own lobbies, whereas a single-tenant building of the same size would have just one lobby.
-Lobbies are easy money, fast and easy to clean.
-This is a consideration that I think most other bidders don't even realize.
+Multiple lobbies are easy money, fast and easy to clean.

 The 120 exterior windows are floor-to-ceiling, so there's extra time involved to dust the sills, especially where people have put their desks right in front of a window.
 Add 1 minute per sill, once per month = 2 hours.

-Top floor has 5 tenants, the second floor has 3 tenants, and the first floor has 2 large tenants.
-All floors have 2 restrooms.
+The top floor has 5 tenants, the second floor has 3 tenants, and the first floor has 2 large tenants.
+Each floor has 2 restrooms.

 Each floor takes 1.5 hours, for a total of 4.5 hours per night.

 4.5 hours x 21 nights per month = 94.5 hours per month.
 Let’s round it off to 100 hours per month, because there's about 6 hours of tile-floor buffing per month.

 $3510 divided by 100 hours = $35.10 per hour.